 gsutil perfdiag gs://[BUCKET_NAME]

-You can use the following options to help determine your network throughput.
+You can use the following options to help define your network throughput.

--koption sets the number of threads per process to use.
+-koption sets the number of threads per process.

 -soption sets the size of each object.